Van Life Amenities: Finding Showers, Dump Stations, & Places to Fill Water

 - Use a towel wrap or robe – this makes walking around the changing area (if you’re at a gym or space with a communal “get ready” area) much easier than a regular bath towel.

 - Strip down into the minimal amount of clothes and belongings before heading to the shower.
 Often the floor is soaked, so you want the clothes you’re going to put on to be as easy as possible.

-- Carry your shampoo, conditioner, razor, and soap to the shower in a gallon ziplock bag.
-That way they’re all in one place and it won’t be a big deal if they get wet.
+- Carry your shampoo, conditioner, razor, and soap to the shower in a hanging toiletries case.
+That way they’re all in one place and it’s easy to stay organized.